March 8, 2014

-"We don’t want it or need it, and we will not surrender to the interests of big seed and biotech companies” - Dave Lewington, one of the two Ontario farmers who requested the assessment.
+"We don’t want it or need it, and we will not surrender to the interests of big seed and biotech companies” - Dave Lewington, Ontario vegetable farmer and grassfed beef producer.

 - New Poster for your local health food store, farmers' market or just around town...